 Table of Contents

 Why Learn Spanish with Blogs?

 It gives you great flexibility, because, whenever you feel like it, you can immerse yourself in the world of Spanish as much as you want to.
 Also, you can benefit a lot from the experience that others share with you.
 Another advantage is that a lot of the information on the internet is free, which is why this method of learning Spanish is a very cost-effective one.

-While you will find a lot of useful information on the internet, you will also find that the world wide web can be quite a jungle.
+While you will find a lot of useful information online, you will also find that the world wide web can be quite a jungle.
 Therefore, we have fought our way through this mass of information to collect what we consider would be most valuable to you.

 The name says it all.
-In this blog, Rob from London, and Liz from Colombia, are trying to bring the ease of learning Spanish even closer to you.
+In this blog, Rob from London, and Liz from Colombia, bring the ease of learning Spanish even closer to you.

 Rob has a great passion for the Spanish language and culture as well as for teaching and linguistics.
 In “Spanish Obsessed,” he combines both.
 When he first moved to Spain to become an English teacher, he was struggling with the language as well, so he knows about the intricacies and best ways in which to approach the learning of Spanish.

 Liz is from Colombia and came to the UK to improve her English and learn about the British culture.